-- 1. Select Project > New Source.

-- A dialog box opens in which you specify the type of source you want to create.

-- 2. Select VHDL Module or Verilog Module, depending on your coding pereference.

-- 3. In the File Name field, type hex21ed.

-- 4. Click Next.

-The hex2led component has a 4-bit input port named hex, and a 7-bit output port named led.
-To enter these ports:

-- 1. Click in the Port Name field and type HEX. - 2.
-Click in the Direction field and set the direction to in. - 3.
-Check the Bus designation box. - 4.
-In the MSB field enter 3, and in the LSB field enter 0.
-Refer to Figure 3-32.
+- 1. Select Project > New Source. - A dialog box opens in which you specify the type of source you want to create. - 2.
+Select VHDL Module or Verilog Module. - 3.
+In the File Name field, type debounce. - 4.
+Click Next. - 5.
+Enter two input ports named sig_in and clk and an output port named sig_out for the debounce component as follows: - a.
+In the first three Port Name fields type sig_in, clk and sig_out. - b.
+Set the Direction field to input for sig_in and clk and to output for sig_out. - c.
+Leave the Bus designation boxes unchecked.

-Figure 3-32: New Source Wizard for VHDL
+Figure 3-31: New Source Wizard for Verilog